Matherii/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd 17-hidethisword displays lines that do not contain bin 18-letteronly displays lines starting with a letter
+Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd 17-hidethisword displays lines that do not contain bin 18-letteronly displays lines starting with a letter 19-AZ replaces all characters A and c from input to Z and e respectively.